Embracing Open Standards: The Benefits of BIM for Customers and Contractors

 How BIM Benefits Contractors

 Working with a forward-thinking design firm such as KÖZTI has benefits for contractors as well.
 Having the design as a 3D BIM model enables a wide range of improved planning possibilities to help iron out construction issues prior to starting on site, without the need to manually re-create the model in-house.
 For example, on the Puskás Aréna project, KÖZTI was able to export just one model and share it with other external project partners using the industry standard IFC interfaces.
 This not only saves time, but also enables better cost predictions and even improved health and safety on site.

 For example, with the 3D model, there is no need to carry out a time-consuming take-off exercise to determine the quantities and costs of the build – these can be quickly derived from the 3D model using automated reports.
-In addition, the construction sequencing can be planned and simulated in 3D using the model to get an accurate forecast of the construction duration.
+In addition, the construction sequencing can be planned and simulated in 3D using the model and data to get an accurate forecast of the construction duration.
 With this information, bids and schedules are more precise with less effort.